 Finding out that your spouse is having an affair can be devastating and place a severe strain on a relationship.
 Sometimes it spells the end of the marriage.
 Other times, couples repair the relationship, often making it stronger.

 There is no right or wrong answer here.
 However, if you are married, there are some legal considerations for you if you partner has an affair.
-So, we asked Gabby Read-Thomas from our Altrincham office to take us through what you need to do if you find out your spouse has / is having an affair.
+So, we asked Gabby Read-Thomas from our family solicitors office in Altrincham to take us through what you need to do if you find out your spouse has / is having an affair.

 “Shocked, betrayed and confused are just some of the emotions that I see my clients dealing with when their relationship has broken down due to an affair.